 After 300 years since the death of Saint John Baptist de La Salle, the Institute he founded has been blessed with 6 Brother Saints (after the Founder), 7 Saints among alumni and affiliated members of the Institute, 7 Blessed Brothers, 12 other Blesseds among our alumni and affiliates, 8 Venerable Brothers, and 2 Servants of God.

 The Lasallian Region of North America (RELAN) is one of five global regions served by Lasallian ministries.
 It encompasses the United States and Canada, and contains four Districts: District of Eastern North America, District of Francophone Canada, District of the Midwest, and District of San Francisco New Orleans.
-The Region contains a network of 7 colleges, 53 high schools, 19 middle schools, and 3 elementary schools, as well as a number of youth care facilities, residential and day treatment programs for special educational and behavioral needs, retreat centers, after school programs, and summer camps.
+The Region contains a network of ministries that serves more than 100,000 people through a network of 100+ colleges/universities, secondary schools, middle and elementary schools, and other works in the United States and Canada.
 The Region’s headquarters, Christian Brothers Conference, is located in Washington, D.C.

 The District of San Francisco New Orleans was established on July 1, 2014.
 It was created by combining the legacy Districts of San Francisco and New Orleans-Santa Fe, which between them had provided nearly 240 years of continuous ministry through their schools and other educational works.
 Today’s District includes 24 apostolates in eight states and Tijuana, Mexico, where approximately 100 Brothers and 2,000 Lasallian Partners serve more than 21,000 students.
 The District’s headquarters, De La Salle Institute, is located in Napa, California, with a second office located in Covington, Louisiana.